Police Deploy At German Synagogue After Bullet Holes Found - UrduPoint

 Police Deploy At German Synagogue After Bullet Holes Found

-German police staged a major deployment at a synagogue in the western city of Essen on Friday after several bullet holes were found in the rabbi's residence
+German police staged a major deployment at a synagogue in the western city of Essen on Friday after several bullet holes were found in the adjacent rabbi's residence.

 Police said "four shots were fired from a loaded weapon" into the exterior of the home next to the city's Old Synagogue but that no one was injured.